brean/robotlegs2-clock-example/README.md

 # RobotLegs 2 clock example
 ========================

-This simple example just shows a the current time after you click on a button.
+This simple example just shows the current time at a Label after you clicked on a Button.

 Just run the index.html in your browser to see it for yourself.
 It makes use of all parts from the MVCS software architecture.
 Take a look at the robotlegs class diagram ( http://www.robotlegs.org/diagram/ ), you can find every step of the diagram in this project.